The ‘Therapeutic Community’ Treatment Model

 Commencement is our celebration for graduating residents.
 Family, friends, fellow residents, and Stonehenge staff attend this event to support our clients’ successful completion of the residential program.
-Commencement occurs on the the first Thursday of every month from 7:00 – 9:00 pm.
+Commencement occurs on the the first Thursday of every month from 7:00 – 9:00 pm at our Wellington location.

 Note on Residential Program Rules

 In order to maintain the highest degree of safety and respect for our residents we have well-defined rules and guidelines.
 Potential clients must understand that violating any of following three cardinal rules may result in immediate discharge from the Stonehenge treatment program.

 The following are absolutely prohibited: